Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Ever since the evolution of design styles and constant expansion of the territories, log homes began to come into the limelight as the population pushed west into heavily wooded areas.
-In the present era, there is a wide plethora of log homes, log cabins, cottages, retreats, and lake houses to live up to the style of log ranches.
+In the present era, there is a wide plethora of log homes, cabins, cottages, retreats, and lake houses to live up to the style of ranches.

-What is a Log Home?
+What Is a Log Home?

-Experiencing a log home is quite unique – from the moment you enter the home – there is a subtle, cozy, and natural atmosphere created.
+Experiencing a log home is unique – from the moment you enter the home – there is a subtle, cozy, and natural atmosphere created.
 The main idea of introducing the outdoors inside is through the use of natural wood logs that make the space feel equally warm and homely.

 This architectural style dates back its roots to the Scandinavian regions of Sweden, Finland, Norway, and Russia, where the conifers are readily available.

 Another striking difference between the two solely lies in the variants of architectural focal points on the building façade.
-This feature is highly characterized by the use of tapered logs, unusual roof forms and distinctive use of decorative motifs and moldings.
+This feature is highly characterized by the use of tapered logs, unusual roof forms, and distinctive use of decorative motifs and moldings.

 Types of Log Style Homes